 View from user’s perspective¶

-It’s also possible to show the view from user’s perspective - scroll over the action-column, like that:
+It’s also possible to show the view from a user’s perspective - scroll over the action-column, like that:

-This function can be used, for example, to test whether the rights assignment for the respective user has been set correctly - i. e. that this user only has access to the areas assigned to him/her.
+This function can be used, for example, to test whether the rights assignment for the respective user have been set correctly - i. e. that this user only has access to the areas assigned to him/her.

 Set a user active/ inactive¶

-If a user is set to inactive, he/she can no longer log in to the system.
+If a user is set to inactive, he/she can no longer log into the system.
 Other, active users will no longer see this user as a possible ticket owner.

 Disabling a Customer does not deny E-Mails from that customer!

 Every user needs their own e-mail address to log in to the system and to view and edit their tickets.
 Agents and Admin need the email address for registration only.
-The emails sent to the customer are written from the email-address set in the group settings.
+The emails sent to the customers are written from the email-address set in the group settings.
 Your own e-mail address can be placed in the signature.